 Since the basic scenario showed the highest number of casualties, the other scenarios should all be considered successful in minimizing the negative effect of active shooter phenomena.
 Having a resource officer on duty reduced casualties by 66.4% and response time by 59.5%.
 Having 5% of personnel carry a concealed weapon reduced casualties by 6.8% and response time by 5.4%.
 Increasing the percentage of personnel with concealed carry to 10% reduced casualties by a total of 23.2% and response time by 16.8%.
 Combining 5% concealed carry personnel with a resource officer reduced casualties by 68.9% and response time by 59.7%.
 The final and most successful scenario of 10% concealed carry personnel with a resource officer reduced casualties by 70.2% and response time by 62.7%.

 None of this should be surprising to those open to logic and common sense.
-Active shooters in schools may be most effectively stopped, and casualties most effectively reduced, when there are more armed teachers and staff and a school resource officer.
+Active shooters in schools may be most effectively stopped, and casualties most effectively reduced, where there are more armed teachers and staff and a school resource officer.
 They compliment, not replace each other.
 Based on my experience as a police officer and educator, I believe the models give too much weight to a single school resource officer.
-If that officer is off campus when an attack begins, they can have no effect at all, and in terms of ability, they may be no more effective than many teachers.
+If that officer is off campus when an attack begins, they will likely have no effect at all, and in terms of ability, they may be no more effective than many teachers.
 As I’ve also noted in this series, most schools have no full time resource officer, nor will they.
-It’s just too expensive, and there is not nearly enough to do to keep an officer busy full time.
+It’s just too expensive, and there is not nearly enough to do to keep an officer busy full time, particularly in elementary schools where children and teachers are most vulnerable.
 Sharing an officer among even two schools means they cannot be present at least 50% of the time in either school, and present only during normal school hours in any case.
-The most cost-effective means of saving lives is arming as many willing teachers and staff as possible, and publicizing that fact without revealing details.
+The most cost-effective means of saving lives is allowing the arming as many willing teachers and staff as possible, and publicizing that fact without revealing details.

-In the next installment of this series, which I’ll post next Monday, I’ll explain the federal law related to gun-free school zones, and ask and answer several pertinent questions.
+In the next installment of this series, which I’ll post next Tuesday, I’ll explain the federal law related to gun-free school zones, and ask and answer several pertinent questions.
 It is my hope that America won’t have to suffer through a Beslan-like attack–or many such attacks; Newtown was more than enough–in elementary schools before we implement the only effective means of stopping those who would harm our children.
-Never has the danger been greater, yet never has the possibility for effective change been greater.
+Never has the danger been greater, yet never has the possibility for effective change, with Donald Trump in the White House, been greater.

 I hope to see you next week.